NYC Packing Challenge: Full Week in a Carry-On

 What I took

 The first order of business for this trip was getting a new carry-on bag.
+I set my eyes into these hermes birkin bags for sale.
 My old one (a hand-me-down from my husband) just wasn’t going to cut it.
 For one thing, a couple of seams have split and been badly repaired by moi.
 It’s also heavy, and so bulky that I have trouble getting it into the overhead bins.
 So off I went to TJ Maxx and found a cute raspberry hard-shell carry-on from IT Luggage that’s lighter and has much better internal compartments for organizing.
 No bells & whistles like the Raden/Away/Barracuda bags that charge your phone and whatnot, but it was only $65 so that’s a fair trade-off.

 Seven days is just about my limit for taking a carry-on vs a full size suitcase, but luckily it’s summer so I didn’t need any bulky clothes!
 I did plan my travel capsule wardrobe pretty carefully just in case though.
 Super casual clothes were fine for the most part, but we did have one more fancy night out planned that I had to account for too.
 This was my final NYC clothes packing list:

 I planned for a top per day because I had no intention of doing laundry while I was there and I figured I’d probably get all gross and sweaty.
 I was right on both counts, so that worked out well.

 - 6 tanks from H&M, Bevello and Uniqlo

 - 1 zip hoodie from Allen Allen (worn on the plane to save space)

 Pants and shorts take up more room than shirts, so I took a few that I could wear a couple times each with different shirts.
 I almost took shorts only, but I was glad for my joggers the last day when it was only 50-some degrees outside.